What are restricted stock units (RSUs) and how do they work in the UK? 2026 guide

 • You own the stock even if you leave the company

-• RSUs don’t have any value when you first receive them - they don’t pay dividends and you can’t sell them
+• RSUs don’t have any value when you first receive them.
+They don’t pay dividends and you can’t sell them

-• Different companies have their own policies and processes in relation to RSUs - so you might need to ask some questions and do some research.
+• Different companies have their own policies and processes in relation to RSUs so you might need to ask some questions and do some research.

 How do Restricted Stock Units work in the UK?

-RSUs are awarded to an employee on what is known as a grant date.
+RSUs are given to an employee on what is known as a grant date.
 This may be tied to an event such as joining a company, for each year the employee stays at the company, promotions or performance milestones.

 How to manage your RSUs